adamhatton/pp2-colour-match/README.md

 #### Typography

 The logo and headings use the font Luckiest Guy with a fall-back of Orbitron and then monospace.
 Luckiest Guy was chosen as it has a fun and playful feel which make it clear that the content of the website is supposed to be fun.
 Its block-like lettering also helps to punctuate the different sections clearly.
-The text in buttons and the score counter use the font Orbitron with a fall back of courier and then monospace.
+The text in buttons and the score counter uses the font Orbitron with a fall back of courier and then monospace.
 Orbitron was chosen as it has a sleek form without looking too 'corporate', allowing the buttons to be clearly labelled without being to visually noisy.
 All other text uses the font Courier with a fall back of monospace.
 This font was chosen as it is very well recognised and is easy to read.
 'Luckiest Guy' and 'Orbitron' were imported from [Google Fonts](https://fonts.google.com/).